marksolly/code-index-mcp/NEW_LANG_GUIDE.md

 Before writing a new handler, check the `src/code_index_mcp/indexing/relationship_handlers/common/` directory.
 This directory contains **abstract base classes** (not concrete handlers) that provide reusable logic for common relationship types.

-**You should strive to inherit from a base class rather than writing a handler from scratch.** The base classes contain 80-90% of the relationship resolution logic, so you only need to implement 3-5 abstract methods for language-specific AST parsing.
+**You should strive to inherit from a base class rather than writing a handler from scratch.** The base classes contain most of the relationship resolution logic, so you only need to implement 3-5 abstract methods for language-specific AST parsing.

 -   **Location**: `src/code_index_mcp/indexing/relationship_handlers/{language}/`
 -   **Naming**: `{Language}{RelationshipType}Handler` (e.g., `GoImportHandler`, `JavaScriptCallHandler`)